Meneer-de-Bruin/webcurator-api-documentation/webcurator-docs/guides/apis/api-authorisation_scope_GET.rst

 .. include:: /guides/apis/descriptions/desc-privilege_scope.rst

-If the user does not have the privilege an empty scope is returned.
+If the user does not have the privilege then the scope is: 500, 'NONE'.

 Errors
 ------